Varun-Hegde/Collaborative-Music-Playing-System/README.md

 ### Demo - https://collaborative-music-system.herokuapp.com/

+**Note**: The website may take a minute to load sometimes, as the server may be in hibernate state

 - A web app where people can create and join music rooms and control music playing on a device.
 - To create a new room, a user needs to login through his spotify account(implemented using **OAuth**).
 - To access/join the room users only need the room code.